 - Credit/Debit/ATM Card Company: When your card is lost, stolen, eaten by a bank machine, or rejected by merchants, you’ll want to be able to report and resolve the problem as soon as possible.

-It’s helpful to have these numbers written down somewhere or stored online should you lose your phone or not be able to use it.
+It’s helpful to have these numbers written down somewhere or stored online should you lose your phone or are not able to use it.
+Need to know what else to do before a big trip abroad?
+Check out our Ultimate International Travel Checklist for everything you need to know before take off.

 We hand-pick everything we recommend and select items through testing and reviews.
 Some products are sent to us free of charge with no incentive to offer a favorable review.
 We offer our unbiased opinions and do not accept compensation to review products.
 All items are in stock and prices are accurate at the time of publication.
 If you buy something through our links, we may earn a commission.